-- (a) If the Board resolves that it is not in the best interests of the Company for a person to remain as a Member, that person is automatically expelled as a Member. - (b) The Board must give notice to a Member of a meeting at which the resolution for the Member's expulsion is proposed: - (i) setting out the place, date and time of the meeting; - (ii) setting out the proposed resolution and the grounds for the proposed expulsion; and - (iii) informing the Member that the Member may submit written submissions to the Board before the resolution is put to vote.
+- (a) If the Board resolves that it is not in the best interests of the Company for a person to remain as a Member, that person is automatically expelled as a Member on the date the resolution takes effect.
+The Board must give that person written notice of the outcome of the resolution as soon as practicable thereafter. - (b) The Board must give written notice to a Member of a meeting at which the resolution for the Member's expulsion is proposed: - (i) setting out the place, date and time of the meeting; - (ii) setting out the proposed resolution and the grounds for the proposed expulsion; and - (iii) informing the Member that the Member may submit written submissions to the Board before the resolution is put to vote.